 If students are working on a group essay, they might divide their slack channels into the various elements of an essay, or they might organize them via lenses, or by perspectives.

 Here's an example of a Slack channel I have, called #writing-process.
-And you guessed it, I link relevant articles regarding the writing process into here!
+And you guessed it, I link relevant articles regarding the writing process here!

 Expert Tip | Try it out with a colleague.
 Create a legit project you might have your students research, for instance.
 Then use Slack to communicate with them on it for 1 week.
 That way you get used to the platform and all its idiosyncrasies.